Hypertension is another term used to describe high blood pressure. High blood pressure can lead to:

-Your doctor may ask you to keep track of your blood pressure at home.
+Your provider may ask you to keep track of your blood pressure at home.
 Make sure you get a good quality, well-fitting home device.
 It is best to have one with a cuff for your arm and a digital readout.
-Practice with your doctor to make sure you are taking your blood pressure correctly.
+Practice with your provider to make sure you are taking your blood pressure correctly.

 It is normal for your blood pressure to be different at different times of the day.

-It is usually higher when you are at work.
+It is most often higher when you are at work.
 It drops slightly when you are at home.
-It is usually lowest when you are sleeping.
+It is most often lowest when you are sleeping.

 It is normal for your blood pressure to increase suddenly when you wake up.
 For people with very high blood pressure, this is when they are most at risk for heart attack and stroke.

-Your doctor will give you a physical exam and check your blood pressure often.
-With your doctor, establish a goal for your blood pressure.
+Your provider will give you a physical exam and check your blood pressure often.
+With your provider, establish a goal for your blood pressure.